famiu/feline.nvim/USAGE.md

 ### Component values

 You can use component values to customize each component to your liking.
-Most values that a component requires can also use a function.
-These functions can take either no arguments or exactly one argument, the window id (`winid`) of the window for which the statusline is being generated.
-However, the [`provider`](#component-providers) value is an exception because it can take more than one argument (more on that below).
+Providing the values isn't necessary and you can omit all of the component values, in which case the defaults would be used instead.
+The component values can either be set to a fixed value or a function that generates the value everytime the statusline is being generated.

-Feline will automatically evaluate the function if it is one.
-In case a function is provided, the type of the value the function returns must be the same as the type of value required by the component.
+Though you should keep in mind that if a component value is set to a function, the function can take no arguments.
+The [`provider`](#component-providers) value is an exception to this rule (more on that below).
+The return type of the function must also be the same as the type of value required by the component.
 For example, since [`enabled`](#conditionally-enable-components) requires a boolean value, if you set it to a function, the function must also return a boolean value.

-Note that you can omit all of the component values, in which case the defaults would be used instead.
 The different kinds of component values are discussed below.

 #### Component providers